De Havilland DH.88 Comet: Design phase

 Although designed around the requirements for the MacRobertson race, owing to its unusual requirements the Comet did not fit the standard technical specification for a racing aircraft, nevertheless it was classed as a "Special, sub-division (f), Racing or Record".
 De Havilland paid special attention to the non-stop range necessary for the long official stages.
 They initially intended to produce a twin-engined two-seat development of the DH.71 experimental monoplane.
-However it would have insufficient performance so the designer, A. E. Hagg, turned to a more innovative design.
-He chose a modern cantilever monoplane with enclosed cockpit, retractable undercarriage and flaps.
-In order to achieve take-off at a reasonable speed and with high all-up weight, combined with a satisfactory high-speed cruise, it would be necessary to fit variable-pitch propellers.
+However, this would have had inadequate performance so the designer, A. E. Hagg, turned to a more innovative design.
+This was a cantilever monoplane with enclosed cockpit, retractable undercarriage and flaps.
+In order to achieve take-off at a reasonable speed with a high all-up weight and a satisfactory high-speed cruise, it would be necessary to fit variable-pitch propellers.

 The resulting design had a low, tapered high aspect ratio wing and was powered by two Gipsy Six R engines, a specially-tuned version of the new Gipsy Six.
-The aircraft was composed almost entirely of wood, the limited use of metal being confined to high-stress components, such as the engine bearers and undercarriage, and to complex curved fairings such as the engine cowlings and wing root fairings.
-The sheet metal parts comprised a lightweight magnesium-aluminium alloy.
+The aircraft was built almost entirely of wood, the use of metal being limited to high-stress components, such as the engine bearers and undercarriage, and to complex curved fairings such as the engine cowlings and wing root fairings.
+The sheet metal parts used a lightweight magnesium-aluminium alloy.
 Manually-actuated split flaps were fitted beneath the wing's inboard rear sections and lower fuselage, while the Frise ailerons were mass-balanced by lead strips within the aileron's leading edges.
 Both the rudder and elevators fitted to the conventional tail had horn mass balances.
 In order to validate the wing design, a half-scale model wing was built and tested to destruction.
-The exterior skin was treated via a time-consuming and repetitive process of painting and rubbing down to produce a highly smooth surface to reduce air friction and increase overall speed.
+The exterior skin was treated using a time-consuming and repetitive process of painting and rubbing down to produce a highly smooth surface to reduce air friction and increase overall speed.